 - G. The logic board shall be mounted in such a way as to make insertion and removal easy.
 No screws should be used if possible. - H. There should be '4" clearance for components on the logic board. - V. Base unit - A. The power supply unit should slide out the back of the base if possible.
 If this is not possible, it can drop out the bottom. - B. The strain reliefs for the external cables shall be part of the power supply unit and thus remain with the power supply when it is removed.
 The same applies to the interior connector bulkhead. - C. POWER CORD SHOULD BE 3 WIRE TYPE.

 These quidelines should not be interpreted as requirements.
 Any of them which add "significantly" to the cost of the unit are subject to change.

-ITT # ZDABIP D. CONNELTOR To BE INNSIDE LOUTSIDE OF DOWER
+D. CONNELTOR ITT # 2DABIP TO BE TO INNEIDE LOUTSIDE OF eupply DOWER